 The Absent Listener is a series of pieces derived exclusively from long duration soundscape recordings made at my home, a rural property 22 KM west of the village of South River, Ontario, Canada.
-The recordings ran unattended anywhere from 24 to 120 hours.
+The recordings ran unsupervised (except for battery changes and small adjustments) on a continuous basis initially for 24 to 120 hours, but since March 2021, for weeks and months at a time.
 I approached the recording process in this way so that my presence has a recordist had as little influence as possible on anything that might be heard in the recordings.
 Also, it was a way for me to keep listening to the soundscape of a rural property that was important to me while circumstances in my life were causing me to spend a lot of time away from it.

 May 2021 Web Version

-The latest work in this series is an online audio installation for the Re: Flux Festival in Moncton where you can generate a composition for later listening by choosing from a small set of parameters.
+The latest work in this series is an online audio installation for the Re: Flux Festival in Moncton, New Brunswick where listeners can generate a composition for later listening by choosing from a small set of parameters.
 The installation intentionally avoids real-time interaction in order to support focused listening with minimal human intervention.
 It uses only recordings from the spring months, which have an extreme range of listening experiences.
-In March and April there is the quiet subtlety of sub-zero conditions accented by short loud events (ice and trees cracking) that evolve into blustery windy conditions, which after the temperature warms, give way to a gradual thickening of birds, frogs and peepers.
+In March and April there is the quiet subtlety of sub-zero conditions accented by short loud events (ice and trees cracking) that evolve into blustery windy conditions, which after the temperature warms, gives way to a gradual thickening of birds, frogs and peepers.

 I am very grateful for the assistance of Sonia Paço-Rocchia for Max and Web programming, to the Re: Flux Festival for presentation support and to the Canada Council for the Arts for financial support.